chidamodu/blog/_posts/2021-01-13-view-table-difference.md

 ---
 published: true
 ---
-# Difference between View and Table
+# Difference between a View and a Table

 A table is a database object that can physically store data.
 So a table can be updated, deleted, and even changed by adding more records.